 The American Civil Liberties Union (ACLU) is a nationwide, nonprofit, nonpartisan organization with more than 500,000 members dedicated to defending the principles of liberty and equality embodied in the Constitution and our nation’s civil rights laws.
 The ACLU doesn't endorse or oppose any candidate or party, but we believe that no civil right is more important in our democracy than the right to vote.
 This information is designed to help you protect your own right to vote.
 You may print it out and take it with you to the polls on Election Day.

-Utah Voting and Polling Place Complaint Form: The ACLU of Utah wants to assure that each vote cast in Utah is counted accurately and equally.
+ACLU of Utah Online Voter Complaint Form The ACLU of Utah wants to assure that each vote cast in Utah is counted accurately and equally.
 It is also important that election laws are applied uniformly throughout the state.
 If you had any problem with casting your vote or if you observed a problem at your polling place please take the time to fill out this complaint form so that we may identify issues that we might be able to address.

 Tuesday, November 8, is Election Day!
 Be prepared!